 When I crayoned out of the lines, I’d throw the colouring sheet I was using in the bin and start again.
 The outlines on my handwriting were too small.
 If I made a mistake I would start again.
 Luckily that perfection never spilled over into anything else.

 My being a perfectionist seemed to be centred around my Cerebral Palsy issues, not so much around me.
 But for those who are chasing perfection all the time it can be exhausting.
 It’s an endless uphill struggle when we’re continually trying to be the best at everything.

-It’s an impossible quest, one that will end with disappointment, because no one can expect to continue to be the best all the time.
+It’s an impossible quest, one that ends with disappointment every time, because no one can expect to continue to be the best all the time.
 The bar on perfection will always be raised.
-The boundaries will always be moved.
+It would be difficult to keep up with that.
+The bar will always be raised.
 It’s not something that will always be within our grasp.

 Being a perfectionist can also be a stressful burden.
 Having to keep up standards is stressful enough.
 Being the best at something is better than being the best at everything, because being the best at everything means we’ll be too stressed to really enjoy our success.